Learn How to Revive Your Sounds

 Fixing the Harmonics

 Musical instruments have a distinctive character defined by harmonics and formats.
-While formants are pretty much static in the spectrum and you can change them directly with equalizer, harmonics follow the pitch.
-For example, we have a vocal track where the singer produces a strong 5th harmonic, which makes the sound “squeaky.“ Using the traditional eq, you will not fix this issue since it can dump only a specific frequency range, while the harmonic frequencies changes with every note the vocalist sings.
-By using the Mcharacter plugin, you can specifically dump the 5th harmonics of the voice.
-You can also damp the piano with over-pronounced 7th harmonic or even boost the bass sound that has a week fundamental tone.
+While formants are static in the spectrum, and you can change them directly with an equalizer, harmonics follow the pitch.
+For example, we have a vocal track where the singer produces a strong 5th harmonic, which makes the sound "squeaky.
+"Using the traditional eq, you will not fix this issue since it can dump only a specific frequency range, while the harmonic frequencies change with every note the vocalist sings.
+Using the Mcharacter plugin, you can specifically leave the 5th harmonics of the voice.
+You can also dampen the piano with an over-pronounced 7th harmonic or boost the bass sound with a weak fundamental tone.
+The following tutorial will guide you through a few practical examples of using the MCharacter plugin on different instruments.

 Let's start